Judeo-Tajik / Bukharian

 As of 2018, there are about 220,000 Bukharian Jews in the world, located in large communities in Israel and the USA, as well as in small communities in Austria, Germany, Canada, and Moscow; some families remain in Bukhara and Samarkand.
 About half of speakers are older than forty years old.
 Although there has not been an official estimate of language abilities, according to my observation, about 70% of them understand Judeo-Tajik, and 40% can speak.

-There are some pages in periodicals in Judeo-Tajik: 1 page in "Menora" – a weekly newspaper of the World Bukharian Jewish Congress (Israel), and 1 page in "Bukharian Times" – a weekly newspaper that is published in New York.
+There are some pages in periodicals in Judeo-Tajik: 1 page in "Menora" – a weekly newspaper of the World Bukharian Jewish Congress (Israel), and 1 page in "Bukharian Times" – a weekly newspaper published in New York.
 There is a daily half-hour program in Judeo-Tajik on Israeli radio.
-There are some performances of amateur actors, as well as shows and concerts of professional musicians in Israel and New York.
+There are some performances by amateur actors, as well as shows and concerts by professional musicians in Israel and New York.

 In most Bukharan families today, children no longer speak Judeo-Tajik.
 Over the 120 years of Russian rule in Central Asia, most Bukharan Jews became Russian speakers.
 Today, the dominant language spoken by the young and intermediate generations of Bukharan Jews is the official language of their countries of residence.
 Judeo-Tajik is an endangered language.

 Aminüf, M.N.
 1931.
 H,ajoti h,aqiqi.
 Tashkent: Uzbekskoe Gosudarstvennoe Izdatelstrvo.

 Babaev, A. 1934.
 Osnovniye razlichiya mezhdu tuzemno-(bukh.)-yevreyskim i tadzhikskim yazikami.
 In Sbornik nauchnikh trudov.
 2:67-74.
 Uz.NIIKS.